Handcarved Ale Bowls

 Mallard Ale Bowl with Acanthus Carving

-This Mallard Ale Bowl was completed through my second apprenticeship with Master Carver Phil Odden.
 A long time admirer of Mallard duck decoy carvings, this ale bowl was my adventure into balancing realism and innovation in a folk art piece.
-I was thrilled to incorporate an acanthus carving design into the ale bowl.
-Funding was provided through a grant from the North Dakota Council on the Arts.
-If you'd like to know more about this carving please contact me.
+It features acanthus carving and it was carved from basswood..

 Double Headed Mallard Ale Bowl with Dragon Style Carving

-The Double Headed Mallard Ale Bowl is one of my most challenging and personally gratifying works.
+This was one of my most challenging and personally gratifying works.
 It meant carving an ale bowl with two nearly identical duck heads and yet achieving the proper balance between realism and innovation.
-I achieved the goal here of merging Mallard heads and shapes into this folk art tradition from Norway.
 The background is dark brown and the head and sides feature dragon style carving in red, orange, and green tones.
 It is basswood and painted in acrylic with multiple coats of protective finish.
-This piece and others are currently on display in my studio.

 Small Mallard Ale Bowl with Dragon Style Carving

 This small Mallard ale bowl was carved from a clear pine decoy blank, and it features dragon style carving.
 The chiseled texture made for delightful effects with the painting.
 It was a joy to play with the transitions of color.
-Painting was with acrylics and the ale bowl was sealed with multiple coats of protective finish.
-Let me know if this carving is of interest to you.
+Painting was with acrylics and the ale bowl was sealed with multiple coats of protective finish. .

 The Blue and Orange Small Rooster